gracetownland/OER-AI/Docs/BEDROCK_GUARDRAILS.md

 ### Infrastructure (CDK)

 The Bedrock guardrail is created in `cdk/lib/api-stack.ts` using the CDK Bedrock L1 construct `CfnGuardrail`.

+Definitions:
+- **L1 construct:** Low-level CloudFormation resource constructs in AWS CDK that map directly to CloudFormation resources; `CfnGuardrail` is the L1 construct used for Bedrock guardrails.
+- **SSM Parameter Store:** AWS Systems Manager Parameter Store provides secure, hierarchical storage for configuration values such as the guardrail ID.
+The CDK stores the guardrail ID here so Lambda functions can read it at runtime.

 The relevant declaration creates a guardrail and stores the guardrail ID in SSM Parameter Store so Lambdas can reference it at runtime.

 Key snippet from `cdk/lib/api-stack.ts`: